Paunküla Reservoir

-Paunküla Reservoir is located in Kiruvere Village, Kose Parish, Harju County, Estonia near Ardu.
+The Paunküla Reservoir (Paunküla veehoidla) is a lake in Estonia.
+It is located in the village of Kiruvere in Kose Parish, Harju County, near Ardu.

-The reservoir is part of the Tallinn water supply system and is connected to upstream Jägala river via Sae-Paunküla Canal.
+The reservoir is part of the Tallinn water supply system and is connected to the upstream Jägala River via the Sae–Paunküla Canal.
+The Pirita River runs isolated along the southern shore of the reservoir in a ditch and is only connected to the reservoir at its northeastern end.

-Pirita river runs isolated along the southern shore of the reservoir in a ditch and is only connected to the reservoir at the north-eastern end of the reservoir.
+Physical description

-The area of the reservoir is 420 ha, average depth is 3.4 m and maximum depth is 8.7 m.
+The lake has an area of 420.2 ha, and it has 21 islands with a combined area of 30.1 ha.
+The lake has an average depth of 3.2 m and a maximum depth of 8.2 m.
+It is 3980 m long, and its shoreline measures 25230 m.
+It has a volume of 13573000 m3.

 History

 The reservoir was first flooded in 1960.
 The reservoir reached its current size in 1979.